unlimitediw/DistributedSystemLearn/DockerAndContainer.md

   2. ```cat Dockerfile```
      * cat: concatenate command in linux.
      * From: specifies the base image to use as the starting point for this new image you're creating.
 For this example we're starting from nginx:latest.
      * COPY: copies files from the Docker host into the image, at a known location.
-In this example, COPY is used to copy two filesinto the image: index.html. and a graphic that will be used on our webpag.
+In this example, COPY is used to copy two files into the image: index.html. and a graphic that will be used on our webpage.
      * EXPOSE: documents which ports the application uses.
      * CMD: specifies what command to run when a container is started from the image (both command and run-time arguments).
      ![](https://github.com/unlimitediw/DistributedSystemLearn/blob/master/Image/displayContent.PNG)